Shaun Greenhalgh

-Shaun Greenhalgh (born 1961) is a British artist and former art forger.
-Over a seventeen-year period, between 1989 and 2006, he produced a large number of forgeries.
+Shaun Greenhalgh (born 19 September 1961) is a British artist and former art forger.
+Over seventeen years, between 1989 and 2006, he produced a large number of forgeries.
 With the assistance of his brother and elderly parents, who fronted the sales side of the operation, he successfully sold his fakes internationally to museums, auction houses, and private buyers, accruing nearly £1 million.

 The family have been described by Scotland Yard as "possibly the most diverse forgery team in the world, ever".
 However, when they attempted to sell three Assyrian reliefs using the same provenance as they had previously, suspicions were finally raised.

 The Victoria and Albert Museum in London held an exhibition of Greenhalgh's works from 23 January to 7 February 2010.

 The Metropolitan Police's Art and Antiques Unit built a replica model of the shed where the works were created.
 Many of Greenhalgh's fakes, including the Amarna Princess, a version of the Roman Risley Park Lanx, and works supposedly by Barbara Hepworth and Thomas Moran, were displayed.